 Parenting correctly is the most important thing we will ever do.
 If we get it wrong, whatever else we do potentially won’t matter very much.
-The over-indulged child is the easiest way for parents to mess up their child.
+But parents’ over-indulging their child is the easiest way for parents to mess up their child.

-Parents may choose to overindulge, because their parents under-indulged them, and they want their children to have what they didn’t have.
+Parents may start to overindulge, because their parents under-indulged them; they want their children to have what they didn’t have.
 But over-indulging a child isn’t just a monetary thing.

-Even from the toddler stage, toddlers know how to wrap their parents around their little finger, and on the part of the parent it’s easier not to say ‘no’ when a child is throwing a tantrum.
+Even at the toddler stage, toddlers know how to wrap their parents around their little fingers, and on the part of the parent it’s easier not to say ‘no’ when a child is throwing a tantrum.

-There are other over-indulgences like telling your children how special they are, but that doesn’t work because you’re sending out a message that your children are untouchable.
-Telling your child something they don’t feel simply adds to their lack of self-esteem and confidence.
+There are other over-indulgences like telling children how special they are, but that doesn’t work, because parents are sending out a message that their children are untouchable.
+Telling a child something they may not feel will add to that child’s lack of self-esteem and confidence.

-When children are over-indulged, they fail to learn about self-control.
-They will also fail to understand the needs of others, or may choose to give up at the first hurdle when a task becomes too difficult.
+But in the short term where a child may struggle, over-indulging may help bring about confidence: but this type of parenting may backfire, because an over-indulged child will fail to learn about self-control.
+They will also fail to understand the needs of others, or will choose to give up at the first hurdle when a task becomes too difficult.

-Children who are continually indulged may go on to develop narcissistic tendencies.
-Those children often have parents who are overly permissive and who will have continually put their child on a pedestal.
+Children who are continually over-indulged may go on to develop narcissistic tendencies.
+Those children often have parents who are overly permissive who will have continually put their child on a pedestal.